acrlabs/simkube/docs/dev/contributing.md

 docker registry by setting the `DOCKER_REGISTRY` environment variable; it defaults to `localhost:5000`.

-To accomplish automatic updates of the changed artifacts in Kubernetes (see below), during the image build phase, images are tagged with a SHA based on the contents of your Git repo (including working directory changes that have not been committed yet, but _not_ including untracked files).  🔥Config is smart enough to update the Deployment manifests with the new SHA after every image build, which means that the artifacts that have changed will automatically be updated by Kubernetes and everything else will be untouched.
+To accomplish automatic updates of the changed artifacts in Kubernetes (see below), during the image build phase, images are tagged with a SHA based on the contents of your Git repo, plus a UUID.  🔥Config is smart enough to update the Deployment manifests with the new SHA after every image build, which means that the artifacts that have changed will automatically be updated by Kubernetes and everything else will be untouched.

 One consequence of the above is that if you don't periodically clean up old built Docker images, you can fill up your hard drive rather rapidly!
 We recommend having `/var` (or wherever your Docker images live) be on a separate partition.
 We'd like to improve this situation sometime in the future but it's a low priority right now.

-The mechanism for determining the changes to your working directory temporarily resets your Git index to a different location.
-This is a little bit of a risky operation, although we think we've mostly worked the kinks out at this point.
-We'd also like to make this better, but it's also a low priority.
-You shouldn't lose any _data_, but it is possible (though unlikely, unless you're doing something weird) that your index state gets corrupted.

 ### Running the artifacts in Kubernetes